-□Yes \square No 1.
-Applicant has Active SAM registration with current information. □Yes \square No 2.
+Yes INo 1.
+Applicant has Active SAM registration with current information.

+Yes No 2.
 Applicant has Valid DUNS number in application.

-3. Applicant has no Outstanding Delinquent Federal Debts- It is HUD policy, the purposes and intent of 31 U.S.C.
+The Yes No 3.
+Applicant has no Outstanding Delinquent Federal Debts- It is HUD policy, consistent with the purposes and intent of 31 U.S.C.
 3720B and 28 U.S.C.
-3201(e), that applicants with quent federal debt will not be eligible to receive an award of funds, unless: , a) A nego lelinquen otiated repayment schedule is established and the repayment schedule is not t, or (b) Other arrangements satisfactory to HUD are made before the award of funds by HUD. , 4.
-Applicant has no Debarments and/or Suspensions - In accordance with 2 CFR f federal funds may be made to debarred or suspended applicants, or those proposed suspended from doing business with the Federal Government.
-2 CFR 2 selected Program 00.302.
-If or awar officials s, or for a 5.
-Applicant has Accounting System - HUD will not award or disburse funds to not have a financial management system that meets federal standards as described at HUD may arrange for a survey of financial management systems for applicants d who have not previously received federal financial assistance or where HUD have reason to question whether a financial management system meets federal applicants considered high risk based on past performance or financial management bribery, disclosur noncomp applies t or gratui res can re pliance, i 6.
-Applicant has disclosed any violations of Federal criminal law - Applicants must bly manner, in writing to HUD, all violations of Federal criminal law involving fraud, ty violations potentially affecting the Federal award.
-Failure to make required esult in any of the remedies described in 2 CFR §200.338, Remedies for including suspension or debarment.
-This mandatory disclosure requirement also epients of HUD funds who must disclose to the pass-through entity from which it inds.
-States, lo agencies ocal gove , as such 7.
-Applicant has demonstrated they are Eligible Project Applicants - Eligible project CoC Program Competition are, under 24 CFR 578.15, nonprofit organizations, ernments, and instrumentalities of State and local governments.
-Public housing term is defined in 24 CFR 5.100, are eligible without limitation or exclusion.
-Neither nor Indian tribes are eligible to apply for grants or to be subrecipients of grant funds. □Yes □No 8.
+3201(e), that applicants with outstanding delinquent federal debt will not be eligible to receive an award of funds, unless:

+(a) A negotiated repayment schedule is established and the repayment schedule is not delinquent, or

+(b) Other arrangements satisfactory to HUD are made before the award of funds by HUD.

+□Yes □No 4.
+Applicant has no Debarments and/or Suspensions - In accordance with 2 CFR 2424, no award of federal funds may be made to debarred or suspended applicants, or those proposed to be debarred or suspended from doing business with the Federal Government.

+\Box Yes \Box No 5.
+Applicant has Accounting System - HUD will not award or disburse funds to applicants that do not have a financial management system that meets federal standards as described at 2 CFR 200.302.
+HUD may arrange for a survey of financial management systems for applicants selected for award who have not previously received federal financial assistance or where HUD Program officials have reason to question whether a financial management system meets federal standards, or for applicants considered high risk based on past performance or financial management findings.

+□ Yes □ No 6.
+Applicant has disclosed any violations of Federal criminal law - Applicants must disclose in a timely manner, in writing to HUD, all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
+Failure to make required disclosures can result in any of the remedies described in 2 CFR §200.338, Remedies for noncompliance, including suspension or debarment.
+This mandatory disclosure requirement also applies to subrecipients of HUD funds who must disclose to the pass-through entity from which it receives HUD funds.

+□Yes □No 7.
+Applicant has demonstrated they are Eligible Project Applicants - Eligible project applicants for the CoC Program Competition are, under 24 CFR 578.15, nonprofit organizations, States, local governments, and instrumentalities of State and local governments.
+Public housing agencies, as such term is defined in 24 CFR 5.100, are eligible without limitation or exclusion.
+Neither for-profit entities nor Indian tribes are eligible to apply for grants or to be subrecipients of grant funds.

+Yes No 8.
 Applicant has submitted the required certifications as specified in the NOFA.